os-ucsd/mern-tweeter/README.md

-# Tweeter - basic Twitter clone developed with the MERN stack
+# Tweeter - basic Twitter clone

+Developed with the MERN stack